neuecoreutils/info/md/text/STATUS.md

 For info on phases, check [PHASES.md](PHASES.md)

-Currently working components, their current phase and what they do:
+Currently working components, the language they are written in, their current phase and what they do:

-* `mkdir`   - Skeletal - makes a directory.
+* `mkdir`    - Swift - Skeletal - makes a directory.
-* `ls`      - Skeletal - lists files and folders in executed directory
+* `ls`       - Swift - Skeletal - lists files and folders in executed directory
-* `ln`      - Skeletal - untested
+* `ln`       - Swift - Skeletal - untested
-* `rm`      - Skeletal - deletes files and/or folders
+* `rm`       - Swift - Skeletal - deletes files and/or folders
-* `touch`   - Skeletal - makes a file
+* `touch`    - Swift - Skeletal - makes a file
+* `date`     - Swift - Skeletal - prints the date in one format only
+* `uname`    -   C   - Muscular - prints system information

+**Phase Stats**

+Phase name and how many components are in said phase

+Skeletal            --   6 component(s)
+Muscular            --   0 component(s)
+Musculoskeletal     --   0 component(s)
+Mechanical          --   0 component(s)